DefangLabs/defang-docs/docs/concepts/authentication.md

 description: Authenticating with Defang.
 ---

-# Authenticating with Defang
+# Authentication

-To do pretty much anything with Defang, you'll need to authenticate with the platform.
+To do pretty much anything with Defang, you'll need to authenticate with the system.
 You can do this by running the following command:

 ```bash
 defang login